Unicorn Bio's logo

 In addition to flow, we performed functional analysis by putting hiPSCs harvested from Emmet and manual culture through an embryoid body (EB) formation protocol.

-We were chuffed that hiPSCs cultured on Emmet and the manual control were both successfully differentiated into EBs (figure 2A).
+hiPSCs cultured on Emmet and the manual control were both successfully differentiated into EBs (figure 2A).
 PCR with cDNA from both EBs was performed, indicating a reduced level of pluripotency markers (OCT4) compared to pluripotent hiPSCs.
 Both EB’s were positive for markers from all three germ layers: mesoderm (T), ectoderm (NEUROD1, PAX6), and endoderm (FOXA2, SOX17) (figure 2B).

 These results indicate that both hiPSCs expanded on Emmet and the manual control maintained tri-lineage differentiation capacity.